Jadhusan-S/Travel-Booking-CLI-/README.md

   | `2.
 Python`        |
   | `3.
 Python using oop`         |

+## Install the Python requirements:
+-pip install -r req.txt

 Have A NiceDAy! :)

-Install the Python requirements:

-pip install -r req.txt